wp-sms/wp-sms/README.md

 # WP-SMS Plugin
-A complete wordpress plugin to send sms with a high capability.
+A simple and powerful texting plugin for wordpress

 You can add to wordpress, the ability of sending sms, member of sms newsletter and send to them sms.
 To every changement of position in wordpress, you can send a sms through this plugin.